 O&M is looking to collaborate with manufacturers and hospitals to shift the focus from product and unit cost to efficiency and productivity.

 Michelle DeJonge, Vice President, Global Supply Chain, Medical Device & Diagnostics (MD&D) , Johnson & Johnson

 MD&D is learning from the supply chain best practices in place at Johnson & Johnson's consumer and pharmaceutical businesses.

 MD&D is following Walmart’s example and creating sales and supply chain teams that focus on what the customers want, not what J&J thinks the customer wants.

 Vance Moore, President & CEO, Resource Optimization & Innovation (ROi), a division of the Sisters of Mercy Health System.

 SG&A costs are much higher for healthcare manufacturers than those in other industries, and hospitals and other healthcare providers have an obligation to help manufacturers by becoming lower cost customers to serve.

 Healthcare organizations need to pursue the use of supply chain standards, not for standards sake, but rather to facilitate better business processes, such as achieving the perfect order.

-Check out the “Live from the Summit” site to learn more about this year’s event.
+Check out the Summit site to learn more about this year’s event.
 And make plans now to join GHX in Orlando, May 7-9 for the 2012 summit.